HOME > BLOG

-Cookies have been created to improve the user experience of websites.
-Their main use is to enable companies to collect data on their users as they browse.
-Indeed, they can gain a better understanding of the audience they are targeting and the way in which it interacts with their content.
+Cookies have been created to improve the user experience of websites. their main use is to enable companies to collect data on their users as they browse.
+So they can gain a better understanding of the audience they are targeting and the way in which they it interacts with their content.

-However, the problem is that the use of cookies has araised concerns, particularly with regard to the privacy of Internet users.
-In recent years, web browsers and regulators have taken steps to limit their use.
+The problem is that the use of cookies has also raised a number of concerns, particularly with regard to the privacy of Internet users.
+In recent years, web browsers and regulators have taken stpeds to limit heir use and protect users.
 This is known as the cookieless world (a future era without cookies).

 The end of third-party cookies has been announced for the second half of 2024.
-Therefore, Google is preparing to separate from this fundamental element for the brands that use it to optimise advertising and customer experience.
+Google is therefore preparing to separate itself from this fundamental element for the brands that use it to optimise their advertising and cusotmer experience.

-What does this cookieless world look like?
-What are the alternatives for continuing to understand your customers’ expectations?
-Here are a few avenuesto optimise your data collection strategy in this new world.
+So what does this cookieless world look like?
+And what are the alternatives for continuing to understand your customers’ expectations?
+Here are a few avenues to explore to optimise your data collection strategy in this new world.

 Google speeds up the advent of a cookieless world

-According to Google’s teams, the deletion of third-party cookies should take place in the second half of 2024… Provided, however, that all remaining concerns are resolved.
-Moreover, it has to be said that companies in all sectors are little or unprepared for the end of cookies.
+According to Google’s teams, the definitive deletion of third-party cookies should take place in the second half of 2024… Provided, however, that all remaining concerns are resolved. it has to be said that companies in all sectors of activity are still little or unprepared for the end of cookies.
 Not to mention governments, which are worried about the impact of this cookieless world on competition.

-Therefore, businesses are expecting access problems.
-Sites that do not function without third-party cookies may no longer be accessible.
-Google is trying to reassure them with this first phase of the “more private web”.
-Indeed, it announced that it would provide “the tools needed to make their operations and experiences successful, so that high-quality content remains accessible”.
+Businesses are therefore expecting access problems.
+Sites that do not function without thirs-party cookies may no longer be accessible.
+Google is also trying to reassure them with this first phase of the “more private web”.
+It announced that it would provide “the tools needed to make their online operations and experiences successful, so that high-quality content remains freely accessible”.

-Cookies have always been a valuable tool for tracking user behavior and to attribute conversions to marketing campaigns.
-However, with increasing privacy concerns and the growing use of ad blockers, cookies are less effective.
+Cookies have always been a valuable tool for tracking user behavior and to attribute conversions to specific marketing campaigns. however, with increasing privacy concerns and the growing use of ad blockers, cookies are becoming less effective.

-As the world moves towards a cookie-free future, marketers face new challenges in understanding and reaching their target audiences, optimising their data collection and advertising targeting.
+As the worlds moves towards a cookie-free future, marketers face new challenges in understanding and reaching their target audiences, optimising their data collection and advertising targeting.

 Cookieless world: the problem of attribution

 Without cookies, it can be more difficult to track users across all devices and browsers.
-Above all, it is more difficult to attribute conversions to specific campaigns.
-Companies will therefore lack the data they need to optimise their strategy when it comes to targeting the channels likely to convert prospects.
+Above all, it is more difficult to attribute conversions to specific campaigns or marketing efforts.
+Companies will therefore lack the data they need to optimise their strategy when it comes to targeting the channels most likely to convert their prospects.

 The end of behavioural data

-Another challenge for attribution is the toss of granular data (or behavioral).
-Cookies enabled companies to track user behavior at a precise level.
-They could identify which pages they had visited, the time spent on them and the actions taken.
+Another challenge for attribution in a world without cookies is the toss of granular data (or behavioral).
+Cookies enabled companies to track user behavior at a very precise level.
+They could identify which pages they had visited, the time spent on each of them and the actions they had taken.

-Without cookies, it becomes difficult to identify contact points and CTAs that generate on-site conversions.
-But it also makes it harder to target the frictions that may be causing the brand to lose out on opportunities.
+Without cookies, it becomes more difficult to identify contact points and CTAs that generate the most on-site conversions.
+But it also makes it harder to target the firctions that may be causing the brand to lose out on commercial opportunities.

 A world without third-party data

-Yet, this data is generally used to optimise advertising campaigns aimed at a specific audience.
-For example, a retailer might use this type of data to send ads to users who have searched for a product or have shown an interest in a product.
+Yet this data is generally used to optimise advertising campaigns aimed at a specific audience.
+For example, a retailer might use this type of data to send ads to users who have recently searched for a product or who have shown an interest in a product category.

 Adopting intelligent marketing to collect proprietary data

-Companies will therefore have to implement new tools to collect reliable and complete proprietary data.
+Companies will therefore have to implement new tools to collect more reliable and complete proprietary data.

 Gamification to collect first party and zero party data

 Companies can also work to develop data collection practices that are more transparent and ethical.
-The use of interactive levers such as marketing games makes data collection funnier.
-However, it also introduces a stronger bond of trust between the brand and its customers.
+The use of interactive levers such as marketing games. makes data collection funnier.
+But it also introduces a stronger bond of trust between the brand and its customers.

 Explore alternative identifiers

-As third-party cookies disappear, advertisers are exploring alternative identifiers to track user behavior.
+As third-party cookie disappear, advertisers are exploring alternative identifiers to track user behavior.
 These may include email addresses, device identifiers or even hashed data.

 Unify data from several sources